aazhbd/ArtWebCms/README.md

  - FluentPDO is used for database abstruction
  - Twig is used as Template manager
  - JQuery and JQuery UI is used for front end controls including validation
- - Editor formatting with Parsedown
+ - Editor formatting with markdown

 ### Install instructions